Medically Reviewed by Dr. Mohammed Saeed, MD.

 The Mayo Clinic holds a different view on kratom use, citing research suggesting the herb can lead to addiction and withdrawal.
 One six-month study found users developed cravings and experienced withdrawal symptoms when kratom was discontinued.
 According to the Mayo Clinic, “as with pain medications and recreational drugs, it is possible to overdose on kratom.”

 Classified as an herbal or dietary supplement, kratom is not regulated by the Food and Drug Administration (FDA).
 Unless it is proven unsafe or illegally marketed as a treatment for a medical condition, the FDA does not have jurisdiction over it.
 Although the FDA does not currently restrict the sale of kratom in the U.S., it did ban the import of the substance in 2014.

 The Drug Enforcement Agency (DEA) cites kratom as a “drug of concern” but has not yet labeled it as a controlled substance.

 Both agencies have issued concerns about the safety of kratom, fearing the potential for addiction and withdrawal effects.
 While it is legal in many U.S. states, several states and individual cities have banned kratom.
 In 2017 the DEA announced its plan to designate kratom as a Schedule 1 drug, rather than as an herbal supplement, which would have necessitated it be federally regulated.
 But due to a public outcry, the DEA reversed that decision.
 However, both the DEA and the FDA continue to voice concerns over kratom use.

 It’s difficult to definitively state whether kratom is addictive.
-Over time, use of kratom may cause cravings, which could be classified as addiction.
+Over time, the use of kratom may cause cravings, which could be classified as an addiction.
 It remains unclear as to whether kratom rewires receptors in the brain as happens with opioids and other addictive substances.